teach-afp/www/input/lecture-packaging.md

 A Cabal package can and should contain test suites that run with `cabal test`.

-The package [tasty] is a framework to organize and run tests.
+There are several frameworks to organize and run tests.
 The most popular Haskell test framework is [hspec].
+We'll use package [tasty] in the following.

 [hspec]: https://hackage.haskell.org/package/hspec
 [tasty]: https://hackage.haskell.org/package/tasty